keshantej/patent-rag-tool-public/README.md

 ## 🛡 License & Use

-**© 2025 Rudra Tejiram.
-All rights reserved.**
+**Certain components are proprietary and not included in this repo.
+Public content is licensed under the MIT License.
+For access to the full system or licensing inquiries, please contact me.**
 This codebase is shared for academic and demo purposes.
-Please contact for collaboration or licensing.

 ---